Kalanamak rice

-Kalanamak was grown widely in Kapilvastu and UP's Tarai belt, which comprised districts Siddharth Nagar, Sant Kabir Nagar, Maharajganj, Basti, Gonda, and Gorakhpur.
+Kalanamak was grown widely in Kapilvastu and Uttar Pradesh's Tarai belt, which comprised districts Siddharth Nagar, Sant Kabir Nagar, Maharajganj, Basti, Gonda, and Gorakhpur.
 Until the 1990s, the variety made up more than 10% of the total rice cultivation area in Siddharthanagar.
 However, acreage growing this variety in this district declined to <0.5% of total rice cultivation during 2002.
+Diviam Aahar is best company who has best rice in the market and they are helping small scale farmers to sell at best price.